Xiaofei-it/Hermes/README.md

 2. If the method in an interface and the method in the corresponding class have the same name, there is also no need to add the @MethodId annotation on them.

-3. If a class in Process A has a @ClassId annotation presented on it and its corresponding interface in Process B has also a @ClassId annotation with the same value presented on it, the class should be registered before being accessed by Process B. Otherwise, when Process B uses Hermes.newInstance(), Hermes.getInstance() or Hermes.getUtilityClass(), Hermes will not find the matching class in Process A. A class can be registered in its constructor or in Application.OnCreate().
+3. If a class in Process A has a @ClassId annotation presented on it and its corresponding interface in Process B has also a @ClassId annotation with the same value presented on it, the class should be registered in Process A before being accessed by Process B. Otherwise, when Process B uses Hermes.newInstance(), Hermes.getInstance() or Hermes.getUtilityClass(), Hermes will not find the matching class in Process A. A class can be registered in its constructor or in Application.OnCreate().

    However, if the class and its corresponding interface do not have an annotation presented on them but have the same name and the same package name, then there is no need to register the class.
 Hermes finds the class according to the package and the name.

    The above also works when it comes to the method.

-4. If you want to prevent a class or a method from being accessed from outside the process, add a WithinProcess annotation on it.
+4. If you want to prevent a class or a method from being accessed from outside the process, add a @WithinProcess annotation on it.

 5. The type of the parameters you pass into the method can be a subclass of the corresponding parameter type, but cannot be an anonymous class or a local class.
 But callback is supported.
 See Point 7 for more information about callbacks.
    ```